tombroomfield/tombroomfield/_posts/2023-09-13-introducing-canikit.md

 > Can I (the current user) do this (action) on this (resource)?

-A simple policy file might look like this:
+A simple policy file might look like this (you can just export a `view` function directly if you prefer):

 ```typescript
 // routes/dashboard/page.policy.ts